D3-J2GWK/D3/README.md

 you cannot take away an array without both the .exit and the .remove methods.

 ##Bonus
-Win fabulous prizes by making your own changes to the alphabet animation.
+Now that you have a better understanding of several key D3 methods, specifically .attr() and .style(), we'd like to review one additional visualization followed by a challenge..should you choose to accept...and if we feel up to it, perhaps award some fabulous prizes to "Most Original Data Viz".

+The following viz titled ["General Update Pattern"]( http://bl.ocks.org/mbostock/3808234) is another Mike Bostock creation pulled from the list of over 2800 demo's, and is an excelent example of several key D3 methods and additional well written update and randomization functions.
+Take moment to [download]() it from the github repository and open in a browser.

 You must edit at least two of the four attributes we demonstrated in [link to file](url) and [link to file](url) (x axis, y axis, color, and opacity), but you are welcome to experiment further.

   * Download the [starter file](url)
   * Save file as your_name.html